tomas-fryza/vhdl-labs/lab3-segment/README.md

    end process process_label;
    ```

    In the process sensitivity list are declared all the signal which the process is sensitive to.
-In the following exampe, the process is evaluated any time a transaction is scheduled on the signal `bin` or `clear`.
+In the following example, the process is evaluated any time a transaction is scheduled on the signal `bin` or `clear`.
 Inside a process, `case`-`when` [assignments](https://github.com/tomas-fryza/vhdl-course/wiki/Signal-assignments) can be used.

    ```vhdl
    -- This combinational process decodes binary input (`bin`) into 7-segment display output